As 84% of American homes deal with pest infestations, it’s not as if people don’t want to get rid of the pests.

 They’ll even eat soaps that are left out.
 If you use natural soaps, you might want to switch from bars to liquids.
 The likelihood of getting rid of an infestation goes way down if you’re not diligent about getting anything moist and organic out of your kitchen or bathroom.

-While you can get a trash can with a solid lid, change your cleaning habits, and be more focused about cleaning, you can’t ensure that you’ll keep them out forever.
+While you can get a trash can with a solid lid, change your cleaning habits, and be more focused on cleaning, you can’t ensure that you’ll keep them out forever.
 Just a crumb can get them coming back to check what you have later on.

 2. They Even Get Into Pet Things